tordevries/debuggr/README.md

 # debuggr
 A single self-contained PHP file to support reading any text file on another's server.
 It was originally designed to allow a programming instructor to read server-side code written by his students.

-The code includes very basic security options, such as simple password protection, and forced SSL.
+The code includes very basic security options, such as simple password protection, file access restrictions, and forced SSL.
 If a password is required (and it should be!), access will be authorized via a session.
 As a result, this requires use of a cookie.

 This is not compressed/minified.
 A compressed version was briefly offered, but as this was designed for use in a programming class, the verbose version is now the only version, for students interested in dissecting code.